josehrami/config/tmux/README.md

 place .tmux.conf in your home directory

-create .tmux directory in your home directory
+copy content of .tmux directory into ~/.tmux/

 tmux source-file ~/.tmux.conf